-Sub–Saharan Africa is the region with more than 80% of all recorded morbidity/mortality cases caused by poor Hygiene and lack of access to clean water.
-The United Nations’ estimates show that well over 800 children die daily from diarrhea due to inadequate access to clean water and poor hygiene.
-Faced with low outcomes in achieving an optimum health in this region despite resources spent, It is arguable that the one most progressive and sustainable solution available is building behavioral change, which could be achieved through sound government policies, proper sensitization
+Sub–Saharan Africa is a region with more than 80% of all recorded morbidity/mortality cases caused by poor hygiene and lack of access to clean water.
+The United Nations estimates show that well over 800 children die daily from diarrhea due to inadequate access to clean water and poor hygiene.
+Faced with low outcomes in achieving optimum health in this region despite resources spent, It is arguable that the one most progressive and sustainable solution available is building behavioral change, which could be achieved through sound government policies, proper sensitization